 Samuel Thomas Jenerette, Elias and Margaret's youngest son, served in the Confederate Army during the War of Southern Independence in Company "B" Manigault's Battalion of South Carolina Artillery and Samuel's oldest son, Wilson, who served with the 14th South Carolina Volunteer Infantry was captured by the Federals in battle and died in Point Lookout prisoner of war camp in Maryland on September 8, 1862.
 Wilson was 16 years-old when he enlisted; he was born in Horry County April 11, 1845.

 Van Jenerette, Major, Infantry, U.S.Army; is Samuel Thomas Jenerette's great-great-grandson and served in combat on the Korean DMZ in 1968-69.
-Van and Katherine's youngest child born August 1, 2001 is named Wilson Jenerette.
+Van and Katherine's son Christian served as a US Army Cavalry Scout in Iraq in 2015 and their youngest child born August 1, 2001 is named Wilson Jenerette.

 Katherine Marie Jenerette, is a U.S. Army veteran who served in the 1991 Persian Gulf and after receiving a direct commission as an Officer she served in Afghanistan 2011-2012 in Kandahar Province.
 Katherine was wounded in Panjwai District and is a recipient of the Purple Heart.